Allergen management

 Risk analysis

-With the risk about cross-contamination or carry-over of allergens, the account is taken of:
+With the analysis about cross-contamination or carry-over of allergens, the account is taken of:

 • the physical state of the allergens (for example, in powder form, sticky substance, or particle size).